 Players can receive payments from Clubs outside the Salary Cap in certain circumstances as approved by FFA.
-These ‘exemptions’ or ‘allowances’ incentivise Clubs to spend in specific strategic areas such as attracting marketable world class players to the Hyundai A-League (Designated or Guest Players), retaining long-serving Players on multi-year contracts (Loyalty Players), encouraging the development of young Australian Players (Homegrown Players) or identifying late-developing Players that may have missed the traditional player pathway (Mature Age Rookie).
+These ‘exemptions’ or ‘allowances’ incentivise Clubs to spend in specific strategic areas such as attracting marketable world class players to the Hyundai A-League (Designated or Guest Players), retaining long-serving Players on multi-year contracts (Loyalty Players) or encouraging the development of young Australian Players (Homegrown Players).

 The following discretionary payments are outside the Salary Cap:

 - Designated Players – A Club can spend an unlimited amount on two Players (Foreign or Australian) it nominates as Designated Players;

 - Guest Player – A Club can spend an unlimited amount on one Guest Player who must satisfy the prescribed marketability criteria as approved by FFA.
 A Guest Player is restricted to a maximum of 14 Hyundai A-League matches;